-- Identifying policies to address major constraints faced by many developing countries in responding to environmental challenges, such as lack of technical, financial, institutional and supply capacities, taking into account the environmental and developmental needs and situations of each country; - Enhancing understanding of the economic and social implications of trade measures for environmental purposes for countries at different levels of development, including the effects of environmental requirements on developing countries' exports;
+• Identifying policies to address major constraints faced by many developing countries in responding to environmental challenges, such as lack of technical, financial, institutional and supply capacities, taking into account the environmental and developmental needs and situations of each country;

-- Identifying specific capacity-building needs of developing countries and promoting a broad programme of capacity-building on trade, environment and development. - 147.
-UNCTAD should also, in full cooperation with other relevant organizations, in particular and where appropriate WIPO and WHO, promote analysis and consensus building with a view to identifying issues that could yield potential benefits to developing countries, including the link between public health and development.
-This should focus on: - An examination of the economic and developmental implications of multilateral environment agreements and identification of ways to promote the effective implementation of measures to achieve global environmental objectives; - Examining ways to promote the indigenous development and transfer of environmentally sound technologies to developing countries, including through the implementation of relevant provisions in the TRIPS Agreement, for example articles 7 and 66.2 of that Agreement, in order to contribute to the promotion of technological innovation and to the transfer and dissemination of technology to the mutual advantage of producers and users of technological knowledge in a manner conducive to social and economic welfare and to a balance of rights and obligations; - Taking into account the objectives and provisions of the Convention on Biological Diversity and the TRIPS Agreement, studying ways to protect traditional knowledge, innovations and practices of local and indigenous communities and enhance cooperation on research and development on technologies associated with the sustainable use of biological resources;
+- Enhancing understanding of the economic and social implications of trade measures for environmental purposes for countries at different levels of development, including the effects of environmental requirements on developing countries' exports; - Identifying specific capacity-building needs of developing countries and promoting a broad programme of capacity-building on trade, environment and development.

+145. UNCTAD should also promote analysis and consensus building with a view to identifying issues that could yield potential benefits to developing countries.
+This should focus on:

+- An examination of the economic and developmental implications of multilateral environment agreements and identification of ways to promote the effective implementation of measures to achieve global environmental objectives; - Examining ways to promote the indigenous development and transfer of environmentally sound technologies to developing countries, including through the implementation of relevant provisions in the TRIPS Agreement, for example articles 7 and 66.2 of that Agreement, in order to contribute to the promotion of technological innovation and to the transfer and dissemination of technology to the mutual advantage of producers and users of technological knowledge in a manner conducive to social and economic welfare and to a balance of rights and obligations; - Taking into account the objectives and provisions of the Convention on Biological Diversity and the TRIPS Agreement, studying [the possible ways to include in the current intellectual property system the consideration of] ways to protect traditional knowledge, [innovations] and practices of local and indigenous communities and enhance cooperation on research and development on technologies associated with the sustainable use of biological resources; - Examining the potential trade and developmental effects and opportunities of environmental measures, taking into account the concerns of developing countries, particularly as regards potential effects on small and medium-sized enterprises; - Supporting developing countries' efforts in promoting production of and trading opportunities for environmentally preferable products; - Ways to promote and support investment and trade contributing to economic growth and sustainable development, inter alia in biological resources, such as the Biotrade Initiative;

-- Examining the potential trade and developmental effects and opportunities of environmental measures, taking into account the concerns of developing countries, particularly as regards potential effects on small and medium-sized enterprises; - Supporting developing countries' efforts in promoting production of and trading opportunities for environmentally preferable products; - Ways to promote and support investment and trade contributing to economic growth and sustainable development, inter alia in biological resources, such as the Biotrade Initiative; - Examining ways and means to address developing country concerns in the area of exports of domestically prohibited goods; - Strengthening the importance of adequately valuing natural resources with a view to enhancing the competitiveness of goods and services generated by those resources; - Helping developing countries in enhancing understanding of the trade, environmental, including biodiversity, and developmental implications of biotechnologies; - Supporting R&D capacity-building and legal and regulatory systems, in support of the work programme of the United Nations Commission on Science and Technology for Development; - Continuing its work as task manager on trade, environment and sustainable development for the United Nations Commission on Sustainable Development.
+- Examining ways and means to address developing country concerns in the area of exports of domestically prohibited goods; - Strengthening the importance of adequately valuing natural resources with a view to enhancing the competitiveness of goods and services generated by those resources; - [Helping developing countries in enhancing understanding of the trade, environmental, including biodiversity, and developmental implications of biotechnologies, including genetically modified organisms in food and agriculture, as well as consistent, timely, transparent, science-based approaches to assessing the opportunities and risks associated with them;] - Supporting R&D capacity-building and legal and regulatory systems, in support of the work programme of the United Nations Commission on Science and Technology for Development; - Continuing its work as task manager on trade and sustainable development for the United Nations Commission on Sustainable Development.